django-functest/django-functest/docs/selenium.rst

    .. attribute:: driver_name

       Controls which Selenium 'driver' i.e. browser will be used.
-Defaults to ``"Firefox"``
+Defaults to ``"Firefox"``.
+      You can also use ``"Chrome"`` if Chrome and chromedriver are installed.

    .. method:: display_browser_window